 Heat a large nonstick skillet over medium-high heat.
 Add spinach, with water clinging to it from washing, in batches.
 Sauté 2 minutes, or until wilted.
 Dry spinach thoroughly in a clean kitchen towel, squeezing out any excess moisture.
 Chop finely.

-Heat milk in small saucepan over medium heat to 180 (until tiny bubbles form around edge); do not boil.
+Heat milk in small saucepan over medium heat to 180 F (until tiny bubbles form around edge); do not boil.

 Heat remaining 2 tablespoons oil in a large saucepan over medium heat.
 Add garlic; cook 30 seconds, or until fragrant.
 Add flour and cook 2 minutes, or until flour loses its raw taste, stirring constantly.
 Remove from heat and whisk in warm milk.
-Whisk constantly over medium heat for 1 minute, or until very thick, then mix in salt and nutmeg.
+Whisk constantly over medium heat for 1 minute, or until very thick, then whisk in salt and nutmeg.
 Whisk in egg yolks, one at a time.
 Stir in spinach.
 Scrape yolk mixture into a large bowl.

 Using electric beaters, beat egg whites until stiff, satiny peaks form; do not overbeat.
 Using a rubber spatula, gently fold one-fourth of whites into yolk mixture.
 Repeat with remaining whites, sprinkling in a handful of cheese at a time.
 Gently scrape mixture into prepared dish.

-Place dish in oven and reduce heat to 375F.
-Bake 35 minutes or until puffy and lightly browned.
+Place dish in oven and reduce heat to 375 degrees F. Bake 35 minutes or until puffy and lightly browned.